-Food formulated for overweight or indoor cats is lower in calories, since indoor cats are generally less active than they would be if they were in the wild.
+Overweight cat foods and indoor cat foods are lower in calories since indoor cats are generally less active than they would be if they were in the wild.
 Is your cat overweight?
 If its abdomen is large and round, and your feline has trouble walking, the answer could be “yes,” and you should check out the lower calorie selections.
 If you’re not sure about your cat’s weight status, ask your veterinarian.

 - For a healthy, shiny coat

 If your cat’s coat is looking dull, first establish a regular brushing routine, because brushing helps to remove tangles and to redistribute natural oils.
 For extra good measure, consider feeding a cat chow designed to make your feline’s coat shinier.
 Because this type of food often contains fish oils, it nourishes your cat’s skin, which can result in healthier-looking fur.

 If your household has several adult cats in residence, there’s even a category of cat food just for you.
 Multi-cat household food provides overall good nutrition, including high-level protein for energy, as well as ingredients that can help reach an optimal weight, so the cats may all benefit from one food.